Dark Kingdom: Zoisite

 Zoisite (ゾイサイト, Zoisaito) is the third of the Four Kings of Heaven.
 Of the four, his character has undergone the most drastic changes from version to version of the story.
 He is the youngest, at about 16–17 years of age, described by Takeuchi as the least mature and most effeminate.
 He manages the Dark Kingdom's European Division and is named after the mineral zoisite.

 Zoisite first mocks Nephrite after Jadeite is killed, and then cries out in anguish after Nephrite is also killed.
 However, he also works closely with Kunzite, sharing concerns and strategies as he works.
 Seeking the Silver Crystal, he uses news reports and press releases to make the population of Tokyo help with his search, then resorts to taking their energy when they fail.
 He is killed by Sailor Venus's Crescent Boomerang.

 In the original anime adaptation, Zoisite is Kunzite's lover.
 The DIC English adaptation of the anime changed Zoisite's gender to female in order to make his relationship with Kunzite more socially acceptable for the 1990s when very few homosexual couples were portrayed in the media.
 This censorship has led to a great amount of criticism since then, with some pointing out that the changes were made to force the series into a heteronormative perspective.
 He is introduced along with Nephrite, mocking him in each episode.
-At one point when Beryl spared Nephrite from Eternal Sleep due to bringing energy despite failing to take out Sailor Moon and Tuxedo Mask, she told Zoisite to remember his position and to focus on finding the Silver Crystal (the DIC dub had Beryl warning Zoisite that he'll be joining Jadeite in Eternal Sleep if he questions her judgement again).
+At one point when Beryl spared Nephrite from Eternal Sleep due to bringing energy despite failing to take out Sailor Moon and Tuxedo Mask, she told Zoisite to remember his position and to focus on finding the Silver Crystal.
+(Note: The DIC dub had Beryl warning Zoisite that he would be joining Jadeite in Eternal Sleep if he questioned her judgement again.)
 Later, he orders her Monsters the Plant Sisters to kidnap Naru and kill Nephrite.
 The Plant Sisters succeeded in their mission.
 After Metaria's awakening, Beryl appoints Zoisite to find the Rainbow Crystals, fragments of the Silver Crystal sealed within the "Seven Great Monsters".
 He obtains the seven crystals from the hosts of the Seven Great Monsters.
 Mamoru saves Usagi from certain death by intercepting Zoisite's attack.
 The two are then revealed to be Princess Serenity and Prince Endymion.
 Infuriated that Zoisite has injured Endymion, Beryl uses an attack from her scepter to fatally wound Zoisite who later dies in Kunzite's arms.